-Assets with high liquidity can be bought and sold en masse while not effecting the market price.
-These assets have a lot of depth on their order books, which allow for purchases of thousands, or even millions of dollars worth of an asset without shifting the price.
+Assets with high liquidity can be bought and sold in large amounts without significantly affecting the market price.
+These assets have deep order books, allowing for purchases of thousands, or even millions of dollars worth of an asset without shifting the price significantly.

-Assets with low liquidity are very hard to buy or sell in large amounts.
-They usually have sparse order books, so trying to sell or buy any non-trivial amounts will cause significant changes to market price and market cap.
+Assets with low liquidity are difficult to buy or sell in large amounts without causing a significant change in the market price.
+They usually have sparse order books, so attempting to sell or buy any substantial amounts will cause significant changes to the market price and market cap.

 Liquidity is crucial for traders and investors as it affects the stability and predictability of prices.
 High liquidity generally leads to smaller spreads and less price volatility, while low liquidity can lead to larger spreads and more price volatility.